SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 .. testcode:: rawValues

    -> enum CompassPoint: String {
-         case North, South, East, West
+         case north, south, east, west
       }

 In the example above,
-``CompassPoint.South`` has an implicit raw value of ``"South"``, and so on.
+``CompassPoint.south`` has an implicit raw value of ``"south"``, and so on.

 You access the raw value of an enumeration case with its ``rawValue`` property:

 .. testcode:: rawValues

-   -> let earthsOrder = Planet.Earth.rawValue
+   -> let earthsOrder = Planet.earth.rawValue
    << // earthsOrder : Int = 3
    /> earthsOrder is \(earthsOrder)
    </ earthsOrder is 3
    ---
-   -> let sunsetDirection = CompassPoint.West.rawValue
+   -> let sunsetDirection = CompassPoint.west.rawValue
-   << // sunsetDirection : String = "West"
+   << // sunsetDirection : String = "west"
    /> sunsetDirection is \"\(sunsetDirection)\"
-   </ sunsetDirection is "West"
+   </ sunsetDirection is "west"

 .. _Enumerations_InitializingFromARawValue: